Library · Glossary

 - Closer Manifesto

 A practice spec for sales floors run with the rigor software gave itself.
-Twelve principles, named roles, written deals, and rituals that replace meetings.
+Eight principles, named roles, written deals, and rituals that replace meetings.
 Published in public; signed by practitioners, dated.

 Not sales methodology, playbook deck, training program